 The National Baseball Facility of Ireland, considered the main home of the Irish National baseball team, officially opens in Corkagh Demesne Park in Clondalkin, West Dublin when U.S. Ambassador Jean Kennedy throws out the ceremonial first pitch.
 Dodger owner Peter O'Malley played an instrumental role in the construction of the diamonds now known as the Fields of Dreams, which includes a regulation sized adult field and an international standard Little League field.

 Jose Canseco becomes the first player in major league history to hit 30 home runs with four different teams.
-The Devil Rays' DH reaching the mark previously with the A's (1986), Rangers (1994), and the Blue Jays (1998).
+The Devil Rays' DH reached the mark previously with the A's (1986), Rangers (1994), and the Blue Jays (1998).

 Becoming only the third player in Cardinal history to homer in his first career at-bat, Keith McDonald pinch hits a home run in a 14-3 victory over the Reds.
 Eddie Morgan and Wally Moon are the only other Redbirds to accomplish the feat.